-116. In this case the judge made a declaratory order (i) on an ex parte application in proceedings which had not then been (and at the start of the hearing of this appeal still had not been) instituted by the issue of a summons; (ii) without S's knowledge or even any attempt to inform her or her solicitor of the application; (iii) without any evidence, oral or by affidavit; and (iv) without any provision for S to apply to vary or discharge the order.
+In this case the judge made a declaratory order (i) on an ex parte application in а proceedings which had not then been (and at the start of the hearing of this appeal still had not been) instituted by the issue of a summons; (ii) without S's knowledge, or even any attempt to inform her or her solicitor of the application; (iii) without any evidence, oral or by affidavit; and (iv) without any provision for S to apply to vary or discharge the order.
 The order declared that St George's could subject S to invasive surgery.
-It is inappropriate (for the reasons given by Lord Diplock) to describe such an order as void, or made without jurisdiction.
+It is inappropriate (for the reasons given by Lord Diplock) to bdescribe such an order as void, or made without jurisdiction.
 But it is an order which S is entitled to have set aside ex debito justitiae.
 That may involve some unfairness to the doctors and nurses at St George's who were all conscientiously, and in very anxious circumstances, seeking to do the right thing.
-But the unfairness (indeed, injustice) to S would be much greater if the order were not set aside.
+But the unfairness (indeed, injustice) to S would be much greater if the order were not set с aside.

-117. It is unnecessary to re-emphasise our conclusions about MS's autonomy.
+It is unnecessary to re-emphasise our conclusions about S's autonomy.
 The Caesarean section performed on her (together with the accompanying medical procedures) amounted to trespass.
 The appeal against Hogg J's order will be allowed.
-While it may be available to defeat any claim based on aggravated or exemplary damages, in the extraordinary circumstances of this case the declaration provides no defence to the claim for damages for trespass against St George's Hospital.
+While it may be available to defeat any claim based on aggravated or exemplary damages, in the extraordinary circumstances of this case, the declaration provides no defence to the claim for damages for trespass against St George's Hospital.
 Additional relief by way of judicial review is inappropriate.

-The Transfer back to Springfield Hospital
+The transfer back to Springfield Hospital

-- 118. The transfer back to Springfield Hospital and subsequent period before the final discharge was based on the original section 2 application.
-As already indicated this was itself unlawful.
-In addition MS was not absent from Springfield without leave nor liable to be arrested and taken into custody in order to return her to the hospital.
-While detained at St George's she would have been entitled to discharge herself (and she would have done if she had known the facts) and to an order for habeas corpus. - 119.
-The detention of MS until she eventually discharged herself was unlawful.
-Again, appropriate declaratory relief will be ordered. - 120.
-We shall invite counsel to agree the precise terms of the declarations which should be made to give effect to each of our conclusions that declaratory relief should be ordered. - 121.
-As indicated during argument all issues relating to damages will be adjourned for hearing before Judge LJ.
-A Directions Hearing will be arranged as soon as the parties have had time to consider the judgment in detail.
+The transfer back to Springfield Hospital and subsequent period before the final discharge was based on the original s 2 application.
+As already indicated, this was e itself unlawful.
+In addition, S was not absent from Springfield without leave nor liable to be arrested and taken into custody in order to return her to the hospital.
+While detained at St George's she would have been entitled to discharge herself (and she would have done if she had known the facts) and to an order for habeas corpus.

+The detention of S until she eventually discharged herself was unlawful.
+Again, appropriate declaratory relief will be ordered.

+We shall invite counsel to agree the precise terms of the declarations which should be made to give effect to each of our conclusions that declaratory relief should be ordered.

+As indicated during argument, all issues relating to damages will be adjourned g for hearing before Judge LJ.
+A directions hearing will be arranged as soon as the parties have had time to consider the judgment in detail.
+[On 30 July 1998 the court handed down the following guidelines in open court.
+These guidelines replace those originally set out in the judgment.]